Norberto Mourão

-Norberto Mourão (born 29 October 1980) is a Portuguese paracanoeist.
+Norberto Mourão (born 29 October 1980) is a Portuguese Para canoeist.
 He represented Portugal at the 2020 Summer Paralympics.

 Career

 In May 2019, Mourão competed at the 2019 Paracanoe European Championships in the men's VL2 and won a bronze medal.
 In August 2019, he competed at the 2019 ICF Canoe Sprint World Championships in the men's VL2 event and won a silver medal.

 Mourão represented Portugal at the 2020 Summer Paralympics in the men's VL2 event and won a bronze medal.